yohamta/n2t/README.md

 ## 3. Compiler part

-The Compiler compiles the programs (`*.jack`) into VM code (`*.vm`).

-The `*.jack` files are programs written in the "Jack language", which is a simple programming language that is developed by the nand to tetris creators.
+The Compiler converts code written in the Jack language (`*.jack`) into VM code (`*.vm`).
+The Jack language is a straightforward programming language developed by the creators of Nand to Tetris.

-How to compile an example jack file:
+### How to Compile an Example Jack File:

 ```sh
 cd ./compiler
 go run . ../examples/Pong
 ```

+Note: The current version of the compiler does not implement operator precedence as this feature is not covered in the Nand to Tetris course.
+I may add this feature later when I have more time.